Your inside guide to the ultimate weekend in the capital of cool

 Vibrant pub with a 'beer garden’.
-But with this being London, and space a premium, The Carpenters' have stuck theirs on the roof.
+But with this being London, and space a premium, they’ve gone and stuck it on the roof.
 Heated and partially covered for those cooler months, you can peer over and check out the busy city streets.
 Beer-wise, they take their tipples seriously with a variety of local cask ales and seasonal choices as well as some 'homemade' hangover cures, such as a spiced Bloody Mary – ideal for those bleary Sunday mornings.

 Right by the Cutty Sark, the Gipsy Moth's oversized patio can seat up to 200 making it somewhat more than a beer garden.
 A great location for a G&T, craft beer or continental lager, as well as alfresco dining.
 The menu is very much 'modern classics' with such dishes as fish'n'chips, sausage’n’mash and burgers.
 There are also Sunday roasts, monthly seasonal specials and summer BBQs.
 Gets busy in the summer.

 The Avalon, Balham Hill, Clapham South - www.theavalonlondon.com/